alunegov/MiniAppContest/README.md

     proto: http
     addr: 5173
 ```
 > 4001 is a backend server port.
-5173 is usually a port for local Node.js server (you can see actual port after running `npm run dev`).
+5173 is a local Node.js server port (you can see actual port after running `npm run dev`).

 To start a proxy run `./ngrok start back miniapp`.
 The output will be something like this: